 Stage One: Primary Infection

-- Syphilis initially takes anywhere between 9 and 90 days to rear its head.
+Syphilis initially takes anywhere between 9 and 90 days to develop.
 This is known as the incubation period, when the infection makes itself at home in your body.

 Stage Two: Secondary Infection